-Quality customer service is a critical element for success in every occupation, industry and business sector.
+Quality customer service is a critical element for success in almost every occupation, industry and business sector.
 Service must be provided before, during and after a customer’s needs are met.
-When you provide great customer service, you’re meeting or exceeding the desires and needs of your customer.
-Whatever your role — a waiter, a doctor, a lawyer or a salesperson, etc., the way you interact with customers can make the difference between a satisfied or an unhappy customer.
+When you provide great customer service, you’re meeting or exceeding the desires and needs of your customers.
+Whatever your role — a waiter, a doctor, a lawyer or a salesperson — the way you interact with customers can make the difference between a satisfied customer or an unhappy one.

-Results from various industry studies suggest the cost of acquiring a new customer can be from five to 25 times more expensive than keeping an existing customer.
-In addition, in the world of instant internet and social media, one dissatisfied customer can quickly spread the word about a negative interaction.
+Results from various industry studies suggest the cost of acquiring a new customer can be five times more expensive than keeping an existing customer.
+In addition, in the world of instant connection through the internet and social media, one dissatisfied customer can quickly spread the word about a negative interaction.

 Hiring and promoting customer service superstars can be a game changer for progressive organizations because providing great customer service is critical to their business growth.